 You will have to pay Irish CGT when your foreign company sells your foreign property if:

-- The foreign company is a close company (that is, if it is resident in Ireland).
+- the foreign company is a close company (that is, it would be a close company if it was resident in Ireland).
 Under Irish law, a close company is one controlled by five or fewer participators.